FAQs for Outgoing Work Exchange Students

 What about accommodation?

 This will depend on your host company, and on how your placement has been arranged.
 If your placement has been organised by one of our partner universities, you may be able to stay in student accommodation.
 Your host company will provide you with further information.
+You may have to look for accommodation yourself.
+For students going to Europe, if there are any ESN Local Sections, they may be able to help you.

 Who should I contact for more information?